its-m4gn3t/Sungava/README.md

-# Sungabha - he Land Of Opportunities.
+# Sungabha - The Land Of Opportunities.

 Official webpage source code of sugabha website.